-This PV stunner was a down-to-the-studs renovation.
+This PV Ranch Renovation was the down-to-the-studs kind.
 The owner, a successful business woman and owner of Bungalow Scottsdale — a fabulous furnishings store, had a very clear vision.
 DW’s mission was to re-imagine the 1970’s solid block home into a modern and open place for a family of three.
 The house initially was very compartmentalized, including many small rooms and too many doors to count.
 With a mantra of simplify, simplify, simplify, Architect CP Drewett began to look for the hidden order, crafting a space that lived well.

 It was a joy to create, collaborate, and now celebrate this amazing home.